billpsomas/Plant_Classification/README.md

 ## Issues
 There are several issues concering these datasets:
-1. The distribution of samples of every class is not uniform.
+1. The distribution of samples of every class in training set is not uniform.
+There is the so called long-tail problem.
+2. There is no explicit split between training and validation.
+3. The test set consists of raw query images, the classes of whom are not equal to the number of classes of the training set.
+With other words, there are some classes that do not have any sample on test set.

+## Solution